wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 `C-Alt-F2` will switch to a console.
 Log in as `root` here (without password), and set the password for your user, in my case `passwd wschenk`.

-`C-Alt-F7` will go back to the Gnome login screen, where you'll be able to login as your user.
+`C-Alt-F7` will go back to the Gnome login screen, where you'll be able to login as your user if you want to use Gnome.

 ## Setting up WiFi